 There is no current market for our common stock.
-Until trading of our common stock commences in the over-the-counter market or a market otherwise emerges for our common stock, the sales price to the public will be between \$15.50 and \$17.50 per share.
+Until trading of our common stock commences in the over-the-counter market or a market otherwise emerges for our common stock, the sales price to the public will be between \$14.00 and \$16.00 per share.
 We expect that shortly following the effectiveness of the registration statement of which this prospectus forms a part, our common stock will be approved for trading in the over-the-counter market and will be quoted on the Bulletin Board operated by the Financial Industry Regulatory Authority.
-We have applied for listing on the Nasdaq Global Market or Nasdaq Capital Market, collectively referred to in this prospectus as Nasdaq, although such application cannot be approved until we meet the applicable listing requirements, including the requirement that our common stock be held by 400 or 300 round lot holders, respectively.
-Following the date of this prospectus, the selling stockholders may sell all or a portion of their shares from time to time in transactions in the over-the-counter market or any national market or exchange on which our common stock may be listed in the future at prevailing market prices or at privately negotiated prices.
+Once we are able to meet the listing requirements of the Nasdaq Global Market or Nasdaq Capital Market, collectively referred to in this prospectus as Nasdaq, including the requirement that our common stock be held by 400 or 300 round lot holders, respectively, we intend to apply to list our common stock on the Nasdaq Global Market or the Nasdaq Capital Market, as applicable.
+Following the date of this prospectus, the selling stockholders may sell all or a portion of their shares from time to time in transactions in the overthe-counter market or any national market or exchange on which our common stock may be listed in the future at prevailing market prices or at privately negotiated prices.